Watcher Alerts

 Overview

-A DANZ Monitoring Fabric policy directs matching packets to one or more recorder interfaces.
-The DMF Recorder Node interface defines the switch and port used to attach the recorder to the fabric.
+DANZ Monitoring Fabric Policy determines matching packets to one or more recorder interfaces.
+The DMF Recorder Node interface defines the switch and port where the recorder connects to the fabric.
 A DANZ Monitoring Fabric policy treats these as delivery interfaces.

 General Operation